eps1lon/react-gradual-upgrade-demo/README.md

 # Demo of Gradual React Upgrades

+**WARNING**: Type-checking works but as long as not typings for v17 are available it's unclear if it is actually working.

-This is a demo of how you can configure a build system to serve **two different versions of React** side by side in the same app.
+This is a demo of how you can configure a build system to serve **two different versions of React** side by side in the same app with typechecking.
 This is not optimal, and should only be used as a compromise to prevent your app from getting stuck on an old version of React.

 **[Learn more about Gradual Upgrades.](https://reactjs.org/blog/2020/08/10/react-v17-rc.html#gradual-upgrades)**